 However, these homemade cakes won't last twelve nights as the original oak logs did.
 They are far too delicious!

 Our family enjoys a Yule log cake on Christmas Eve after a midnight church service.
 When the children were young, we'd serve the cake and sing Happy Birthday to Jesus.
-Make a traditional dessert for your Christmas celebrations.
+Make a traditional dessert cake for your Christmas celebrations.

 Mom's Recipe Scrapbooks (c.
 1920s)